brandur/sorg/content/drafts/idempotency-keys.md

 All the information needed to create a record is included in the call, and it's perfectly safe for a client to invoke it any number of times.
+If the server receives a call that it realizes is a duplicate because the domain already exists, it simply ignores the request and responds with a successful status code.

-In a RESTful API, an idempotent call normally uses the `PUT` verb to signify that we're _replacing_ the target resource as opposed to simply modifying it.
+In a RESTful API, an idempotent call normally uses the `PUT` verb to signify that we're _replacing_ the target resource as opposed to simply modifying it (in modern RESTful parlance, a modification would be represented by a `PATCH`).

 ## Idempotency Keys (#idempotency-keys)